Kublai Khan: Great Khan of the Mongols

 Meanwhile, Kublai tried to stabilize his control over the Korean Peninsula by mobilizing another Mongol invasion after he enthroned Wonjong of Goryeo (r.
 1260–1274) in 1259 on Ganghwado.
 Kublai also forced two rulers of the Golden Horde and the Ilkhanate to call a truce with each other in 1270 despite the Golden Horde's interests in the Middle East and the Caucasus.

-In 1260, Kublai sent one of his advisors, Hao Ching, to the court of Emperor Lizong of Song to say that if Lizong submitted to Kublai and surrender his dynasty, he would be granted some autonomy.
+In 1260, Kublai sent one of his advisors, Hao Ching, to the court of Emperor Lizong of Song to say that if Lizong submitted to Kublai and surrendered his dynasty, he would be granted some autonomy.
 Emperor Lizong refused to meet Kublai's demands and imprisoned Hao Ching and when Kublai sent a delegation to release Hao Ching, Emperor Lizong sent them back.

-Kublai called two Iraqi siege engineers from the Ilkhanate in order to destroy the fortresses of Song China.
+Kublai called two Iraqi siege engineers from the Ilkhanate to destroy the fortresses of Song China.
 After the fall of Xiangyang in 1273, Kublai's commanders, Aju and Liu Zheng, proposed a final campaign against the Song dynasty, and Kublai made Bayan of the Baarin the supreme commander.
 Kublai ordered Möngke Temür to revise the second census of the Golden Horde to provide resources and men for his conquest of China.
 The census took place in all parts of the Golden Horde, including Smolensk and Vitebsk in 1274–75.
 The Khans also sent Nogai Khan to the Balkans to strengthen Mongol influence there.

-Kublai renamed the Mongol regime in China Dai Yuan in 1271, and sought to sinicize his image as Emperor of China in order to win control of millions of Han Chinese people.
-When he moved his headquarters to Khanbaliq, also called Dadu, at modern-day Beijing, there was an uprising in the old capital Karakorum that he barely contained.
+Kublai renamed the Mongol regime in China Dai Yuan in 1271, and sought to sinicize his image as Emperor of China to win control of millions of Han Chinese people.
+When he moved his headquarters to Khanbaliq, also called Dadu, in modern-day Beijing, there was an uprising in the old capital Karakorum that he barely contained.
 Kublai's actions were condemned by traditionalists and his critics still accused him of being too closely tied to Han Chinese culture.
 They sent a message to him: "The old customs of our Empire are not those of the Han Chinese laws ...
 What will happen to the old customs?"
 Kaidu attracted the other elites of Mongol Khanates, declaring himself to be a legitimate heir to the throne instead of Kublai, who had turned away from the ways of Genghis Khan.
 Defections from Kublai's dynasty swelled the Ögedeids' forces.

-The Song imperial family surrendered to the Yuan in 1276, making the Mongols the first non-Han Chinese peoples to conquer all of China.
+The Song imperial family surrendered to the Yuan in 1276, making the Mongols the first non-Han Chinese people to conquer all of China.
 Three years later, Yuan marines crushed the last of the Song loyalists.
 The Song Empress Dowager and her grandson, Emperor Gong of Song, were then settled in Khanbaliq where they were given tax-free property, and Kublai's wife Chabi took a personal interest in their well-being.
 However, Kublai later had Emperor Gong sent away to become a monk to Zhangye.